treycordova/nativejsx-loader/README.md

   }
 };
 ```
-#### Juicy Note
+#### Juicy Note :godmode:
-With Webpack modules, we're able to include jsxdom dependencies for you. :thumbsup:!
+With Webpack modules, we're able to include jsxdom dependencies for you.

 *(That means don't worry about `appendChildren.js` and `setAttributes.js`.)*